OctopusDeploy/docs/docs/deployment-examples/certificates/export-certificate.md

 position: 60
 ---

-Certificates can be downloaded from the Octopus Portal to the machine you are accessing the portal from.
+Certificates can be downloaded from the Octopus Portal to your local machine.
 The certificate may be exported in any of the [supported file-formats](/docs/deployment-examples/certificates/file-formats.md), or exactly as it was originally uploaded.

 ![](images/download-certificate-btn.png "width=500")